s4ke/Master-Thesis/src/md/043-cloudhaskell.md

  `NodeId` and stores the evaluated result in the given `MVar a`.
 It starts by creating the necessary communication channels on the master side (the A side from Chapter \ref{sec:sendRecCloud}).
-It then spawns the actual evaluation task (process B from Chapter \ref{sec:sendRecCloud})
+Then, it spawns the actual evaluation task (process B from Chapter \ref{sec:sendRecCloud})

 ~~~~{.haskell}
 evalTask :: (SendPort (SendPort (Thunk a)), SendPort a) -> Process ()